Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Methods

-PFM and c-AFM data were processed using the Gwyddion\autocite{necas2012} software package.
+\paragraph{Data processing} The CrysAlisPro software package was used to process single-crystal XRD data, to fit the lattice parameters of the four domains and to make simulated precession images from the data.
+The STEM data were processed using ThermoFisher Velox software and in-house software.\autocite{vanderveerSTEMfit} SEM data were processed using the Fiji\autocite{schindelin2012} software package.
+The image was cropped and rotated, then denoised using Fourier filtering and Gaussian convolution.
+Contrast in the image was enhanced using the \emph{contrast limited adaptive histogram equalization} (CLAHE) method.\autocite{zuiderveld1994} PFM and cAFM data were processed using the Gwyddion\autocite{necas2012} software package.
 The images were leveled by aligning rows and subtracting a second order polynomial from each.
 Horizontal scan artifacts were removed.
 The images were cropped and rotated where necessary to orient the stripe domains vertically.
 All further processing and fitting of data was done using the Julia programming language\autocite{bezanson2017} using the GLM package\autocite{bates2023} for fitting.
 Data were plotted using the Makie package\autocite{krumbiegel2021} with scientific color maps designed by Crameri.\autocite{crameri2018}